Fair and Efficient Investment in Public Transportation: Related Work

-Recent studies pivot towards stylistic models for designing transportation networks based on specific demand profiles.
-Most related to our first setting, \citet{BEL25a} explore the placement of bus stops along a linear route, introducing fairness as a key metric alongside total travel time.
-Their approach is rooted in facility location theory \citep{ChanFLLW21} and proportional fairness in computational social choice \citep{LaSk22b}.
-A special case of their model, where $\alpha = 0$ and only two bus stops are built, is considered by \citet{ChWa23a}.
-Moreover, the same cost function is also applied by \citet{FSN20a}.
-In contrast to our work, \citet{ChWa23a} and \citet{FSN20a} focus on strategic manipulation.

-Similar to our second model, \citet{HBL+24} define a model for railway network design.
-They consider a continuous variety of welfare notions interpolating between utilitarian and egalitarian welfare.
-Their paper focuses on an empirical analysis of railway systems in nine countries.
-In their theoretical treatment, they find a hardness for the restricted setting where taking certain routes has infinite cost.
-In \Cref{app:railway}, we discuss the exact formal relationship between our and their model, and show how some of our hardness and inapproximability results for fixed cost parameters extend to their setting. \citet{lin2015best} study a similar model aimed at maximizing the utilitarian welfare under budget-constrained edge upgrades.
-They provide practical heuristics based on the iterative consideration of paths and test them experimentally.
-Our results complement their work by providing theoretical results that give insights in running time guarantees when solving such an optimization problem.
+Recent work considers issues of fairness in public transportation network design.
+Most closely related to our work, \addauthor{He et al.~}\citet{HBL+24} define a model for railway network design.
+They primarily focus on an empirical analysis of railway systems in nine countries, and consider a spectrum of welfare notions interpolating between utilitarian and egalitarian welfare.
+In their theoretical treatment, they derive a hardness for egalitarian welfare in the restricted setting where taking certain routes has infinite cost.
+In \Cref{app:railway}, we discuss the relationship between their model and ours, and show how some of our hardness and inapproximability results for fixed cost parameters extend to their setting.